allanwillms/DiscretePhasePortrait.jl/README.md

   - `fixpt`: Approximation `(x0,y0)` of a fixed point of interest.
   - `Jac`: Function of `x` and `y` returning the Jacobian matrix of the system at a point `(x,y)`.
   - `directions=[0,π/2]`: Directions of the isoclines to use if `fixpt` or `Jac` are not given.

-    !!! info
+> [!NOTE]
-        If both `fixpt` and `Jac` are specified, the actual fixed point is determined using Newton's method and `Jac` starting from the input `fixpt`, then the eigenvalues and eigenvectors of the Jacobian at the actual fixed point are calculated and the directions of the isoclines are set to the eigenvector directions.
-The return value is `(actualfixedpoint,eigenvalues,eigenvectors,evdirections)`.
+> If both `fixpt` and `Jac` are specified, the actual fixed point is determined using
+> Newton's method and `Jac` starting from the input `fixpt`, then the eigenvalues and
+> eigenvectors of the Jacobian at the actual fixed point are calculated and the
+> directions of the isoclines are set to the eigenvector directions.
+The return
+> value is `(actualfixedpoint,eigenvalues,eigenvectors,evdirections)`.
 If either
-        `fixpt` or `Jac` are *not* specified then the directions of the isoclines are determined by the values in `directions`, and the return value is `nothing`.
+> `fixpt` or `Jac` are *not* specified then the directions of the isoclines are
+> determined by the values in `directions`, and the return value is `nothing`.

   - `n::Int=1`: Number of iterations of the function f=[F,G] applied.
   - `labelpoints`: User defined points at which to apply region labeling.